isomerpages/moe-clementitownsec/_admissions/Direct School Admission/Direct School Admission to CTSS: Leadership and Uniformed Groups.md

 <p>Students who are successfully admitted to the school via DSA are expected
 to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1–4.&nbsp;</p>
-<p>Successful applicants will join CTSS in January the following.</p>
+<p>Successful applicants will join CTSS in January the following year.</p>
 <p></p>
 <p><em>*Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</em>
 </p>